biodash/biodash.github.io/content/codeclub/S02E06_ggplot2/index.md

 <summary>
 Hints (click here)
 </summary>
-<br> Check the ouput of the glimpse() function to see what the precise variable names for body mass and flipper length are.
+<br> Check the output of the glimpse() function to see what the precise variable names for body mass and flipper length are.
 It's up to you which you assign to x and y. <br> <br>
 </details>
 <details>
 <summary>